SRH-Heidelberg-University/Mistral-RAG/README.md

 **Using My Existed Account**:
   You can directly use my pinecone account.
 The necessary details have been encapsulated within the code.

-**In near future, the current pinecone-client version which I have used may deprecate.
-The code required to support the recent version is also included in the "vectordb.py" file.
+**In near future, the current pinecone-client version used here may deprecate.
+The `commented` code supports the recent version(3.0.0) launched by pinecone is also included in the `vectordb.py` file.
 Before using it, run "pip install pinecone-client==3.0.0" in the nenv environment**

 ### Launch the LLM
 Run the `output.py` file to verify the answers from mistral